 Central District Pamlico, Craven, Carteret and Onslow Counties Contact: Scott Smith

-For the 2011 fishing year, all owners/operators of vessels recreationally fishing for and/or retaining regulated Atlantic Highly Migratory Species (HMS) (Atlantic tunas, sharks, swordfish and billfish) in the Atlantic Ocean, including the Gulf of Mexico and Caribbean Sea, must obtain an Atlantic Highly Migratory Species (HMS) Angling permit.
+Owners/operators of vessels recreationally fishing for and/or retaining regulated Atlantic Highly Migratory Species (HMS) (Atlantic tunas, sharks, swordfish and billfish) in the Atlantic Ocean, including the Gulf of Mexico and Caribbean Sea, must obtain an Atlantic Highly Migratory Species (HMS) Angling permit.
 This permit has replaced the Atlantic tunas Angling category permit.
 In North Carolina, additional HMS harvest reporting requirements are also in place.
 To obtain a permit go to: http://www.hmspermits.gov..

 Report a tagged fish